hintron/slurm_quickstart/README.md

 SLURM Quickstart Guide
 ==
-The [*SLURM*][1] is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.
+[*SLURM*][1] is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for Linux clusters.

 This quickstart guide will help you get a SLURM 16.05.9 cluster up and running quicker than any other guide.
 This expounds on the [SLURM quickstart guide][2].